IshaDabas/natural-language-component-tool/README.md

 **ChatGPT** for planning and references.
 **Cursor AI** for testing and debugging
-**Perplexity** for filtering out renderSnipper from codeSnippet in objects.js file
+**Perplexity** for filtering out renderSnippet to live preview the code from codeSnippet in objects.js file

 ---